getappmap/appmap-ruby/README.md

 * **path** The path to the source code directory.
 The path may be relative to the current working directory, or it may be an absolute path.
-* **name** A name for the code package.
-By default, the package name will be the name of the directory in which the code is located.
-In the example above, "controllers" or "models".
-* **excludes** A list of files and directories which will be ignored.
+* **exclude** A list of files and directories which will be ignored.
 By default, all modules, classes and public functions are inspected.

 # Running